 To inform staff as to the procedures involved in the formation and operation of the Local Area Consultative Committees.

-- The framework for staff consultation at the ANU is provided for in the ANU Staff Consultation policy.
+- The framework for staff consultation at ANU is provided for in the ANU Staff consultation and organisational change policy.

 - Local Area Consultative Committees (LACCs) provide a forum for staff of each work area with an opportunity to discuss local matters of significance and for discussion of future directions of the University.

-- LACCs are not involved in dispute or individual grievance resolution, as separate processes exist within University policy for dealing with such matters.
+- LACCs are not involved in dispute or staff grievance resolution, as separate processes exist within University policy for dealing with such matters.

 - LACCs are advisory committees and may make recommendations to the budget area manager.

-- Each LACC is entitled to send a representative to University Staff Consultative Committee (USCC) meetings to optimise information flow and input for policy formation.
-USCC agendas and minutes should continue to be available via the website to all University staff.
+- Each LACC is entitled to send a representative to the University Staff Consultative Committee (USCC) meetings to optimise information flow and input for policy formation.

 - It is up to each LACC to decide on its operating procedures, although it is expected that LACCS would meet at least four times each year and produce minutes\action lists available to staff of the area.